postgres-ai/docs/docs/tutorials/database-lab-tutorial-amazon-rds.md

 ## Step 2.
 Configure and launch the Database Lab Engine
 >To make your work with Database Lab API secure, do not open Database Lab API and Postgres clones ports to the public and use VPN or SSH port forwarding.
 It is also a good idea to encrypt all the traffic: for Postgres clones, set up SSL in the configuration files; and for Database Lab API, install, and configure NGINX with a self-signed SSL certificate.
 See the [How to Secure Database Lab Engine](/docs/guides/administration/engine-secure).

 We have two options to connect to the RDS database: password-based, and IAM-based.
-The former is always available, while the latter is more secure and recommended, but it is available only if you specified it inn **Database Authentication Options** when creating your RDS instance (it is not selected by default).
-To learn if IAM-based option is available for already created RDS instance, open "Configuration" tab and check if "IAM db authentication" is `Enabled`.
+The former is always available, while the latter is more secure and recommended, but it is available only if you specified it in **Database Authentication Options** when creating your RDS instance (it is not selected by default).
+To see if the IAM-based option is available for already created RDS instance, open the "Configuration" tab and check if "IAM db authentication" is `Enabled`.

 Options:
 - **IAM database authentication**.
-This option can be used only if **Password and IAM database authentication** was specified during creation of the RDS instance, it requires AWS user credentials and does not require the master password, use this option for granular control of the access to your database.
+This option can be used only if **Password and IAM database authentication** was specified during the creation of the RDS instance, it requires AWS user credentials and does not require the master password, use this option for granular control of the access to your database.
 - **Password authentication (master password)**.
 This option can always be used.
 It requires specifying of database master password in the Database Lab Engine configuration file or in `PGPASSWORD` environment variable.

 For the sake of simplicity, we will use the password-based authentication in this tutorial.
 If you want to use IAM database authentication, read how to enable it [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.Enabling.html).